-The University of Southern Mississippi has four publications each year; the Undergraduate Bulletin, the Graduate Bulletin, the Independent Study Bulletin, and the Regional Campus Publication.
-To acquire the complete programs of the University, please check each publication.
+The University of Southern Mississippi has four publications each year: the Undergraduate Bulletin, the Graduate Bulletin, the Independent Study Bulletin, and the Regional Campus Publication.
+To obtain information about the complete programs of the university, please check each publication.

 Family Educational Rights and Privacy Act of 1974 as amended (FERPA)